yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Power_Management/pm_low_power_modes.rst

       [   47.676794] psci: CPU3 killed (polled 0 ms)

 This partially indicates that linux has finished it's deep sleep sequence.
-For further confirmation, one can take a look at the TP25/PMIC_LPM_EN pin on the EVM (after programming the PMCTRL_SYS register (0x43018080) to 0x15).
+For further confirmation, one can take a look at the PMIC_LPM_EN pin on the EVM (after programming the PMCTRL_SYS register (0x43018080) to 0x15).
 Here, if the pin is 3.3V when active and 0V when in deep sleep.